jshun/ligra/README.md

 simply run

 ```
-$ make -j 16  #compiles with 16 threads (thread count can be changed)
+$ make -j  #compiles with all threads
 ```

 The following commands cleans the directory: